Does Normalisation between States Work?

 Conclusion

-The relations between states are unpredictable, and there is no way of properly predicting the terms and conditions that they would apply to other.
-The state relations in the fast running global machine are in many ways different than the way things were done in the world in the past.
-The unipolarity, growing economic connections, weakening of the state borders due to globalisation and the terrorism and unrest in the eastern world have all contributed to the massive changes in the global arena.
-The new trends in the world have been strongly focused on the cooperation in the world, but at the same time, there are many states that hold hostile inclinations toward others.
-The reasons range from territorial conflicts to ideological differences, and all of these differences contribute to the global political unrest.
-The normalisation of relations between these states can be brought as the international community can play a role in it or the nations at odds can want to end conflicts.
-Normalisation, however, is not the easiest goal to achieve as the nations would have alternative demands and even if the normalisation is achieved, there is a chance that the nations could fall out because of the change in attitudes due to changing global politics and alliances.
-Normalisation is a positive way of making the states come to common terms, but there is a chance that the terms would change and the normalisation would lose its effect.
+The relations between states are unpredictable, and they cannot properly predict the terms and conditions they would apply to others.
+The state relations in the fast-running global machine are in many ways different from the way things were done in the past.
+The unipolarity, growing economic connections, weakening of the state borders due to globalization and the terrorism and unrest in the Eastern world have all contributed to the massive changes in the global arena.
+The new trends in the world have been strongly focused on cooperation in the world, but at the same time, many states hold hostile inclinations toward others.
+The reasons range from territorial conflicts to ideological differences, and all of these differences contribute to global political unrest.
+The normalization of relations between these states can be brought about as the international community can play a role in it, or the nations at odds can want to end conflicts.
+Normalization, however, is not the easiest goal to achieve as the nations would have alternative demands.
+Even if normalization is achieved, there is a chance that the nations could fall out because of the change in attitudes due to changing global politics and alliances.
+Normalization is a positive way of making the states come to common terms, but there is a chance that the terms would change and the normalization would lose its effect.

 Bibliography